Make Christmas tree ornaments out of gingerbread cookies – so fun to make with the kids!

 Use a round piping tip to cut the holes.

 Place the cookies 1 or 2 inches apart on a silpat-lined baking sheet.
 Bake 10-12 minutes.
 Let them cool, then pipe the designs.

 Let it dry completely before hanging.
 I found it easier to tie the strings after I piped it.

-Hi, I’m Gina Homolka, author, photographer and recipe developer here at Skinnytaste.com.
+Hi, I’m Gina Homolka, a busy mom of two girls, author and recipe developer here at Skinnytaste.com.
 My food philosophy is to eat seasonal, whole foods and maintain good portion control (everything in moderation!).
-Let me help you navigate your way around the kitchen and teach you how to prepare delicious, light, fresh meals your whole family will love!